ofrighil/reimburser/README.md

 ## Requirements

 This package requires Python 3.7.3 or greater.
-Technically, probably not, but I wrote this is Python 3.7.3 and it's good practice to keep up with software updates so you might as well just update Python to the most recent version.
+Technically, probably not, but I wrote this in Python 3.7.3 and it's good practice to keep up with software updates so you might as well just update Python to the most recent version.

 Currently, this package only supports gmail for sending out the emails.
 Also,